CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

 .. note::

-Any given part of a query is expressed as a string of three parts separated by spaces.
-Therefore, there must be a space on both sides of the comparsion operator.
-The first part of the query is interpreted as a *column name*, the second as a *comparator* and the third part as a *value*.
-If the value is a string, it needs to be put in quotes.
+Any given part of a query is expressed as a string of three parts separated by spaces. *Therefore, there must be a space on both sides of the comparsion operator*.
+The first part of the query is interpreted as a *column name*, the second as a *comparator operator* and the third part as a *value*.
+If the value is a string, it needs to be put in double quotes.

 Now, let's dive into the querying!